segabl/exalted-emerald/README.md

 - Allows the move relearner to teach moves from higher levels
 - Lets you remove HMs at any time and make TMs reusable
 - Makes move tutors reusable
-- Increases the chance for mirage island to appear (from n/65535 to n/255 with n being the number of Pokémon in your party)
+- Changes the mirage island mechanic and adds multiple mirage locations where one of them is always active
 - Increases view distance when not using flash and removes the overlay completely when using flash
 - Updates berry yield and grow time to OrAs values
 - Allows you to also get the other bike once you beat the E4
 - Increases all bag item slot limits to 999 (like for berries)
+- Adds a Pokéball collector to Sootopolis that gifts Johto Pokéballs
+- Adds a land connection between the two halves of Sootopolis

 ## Cosmetic changes